Tejaswii18/Bottom-Script-Programing-Language/README.md

 # Bottom-Script-Programing-Language
-Officially Created By Kumar Tejaswi (Head of The Project) Not only Tejaswi has made the Bottomscript it's made by using Tejaswi's Team and also AI(to increase the speed of work). it's a programing language which orginally written in python. it will make the Automation and File handling easy easy
+Officially Created By Kumar Tejaswi (Head of The Project) Not only Tejaswi has made the Bottomscript it's made by using Tejaswi's Team(vrodo) and also AI(to increase the speed of work). it's a programing language which orginally written in python. it will make the Automation and File handling easy easy